asagrekin/GamesInOne/reports/Week5Report.md

 ### Steven
 Last week's goal:
-- Continue to work on handling user interactions for the front end.
-Look into how to communicate between C++ and C# code.
-Complete by April 19.

-Progress:
-- Able to create multiple rows of game.
-Created an add game screen to the UI, looked into how to dispaly/remove new screen on the application based on button interactions.
-Look into how to communicate between C++ and C# code.

-Issue:
-- Was encountering issue of the text box not reacting as expecting.

-Goal for next week: By April 26
 - Application is able to create new game rows based on the infromation entered by the user
 - Improve user interaction handling
 - Allow user to add an image path (for the image in a game row)

+Progress:
+- Added image path text box in the Add Game Screen
+- Based on the inputs from the user, created a new row with the information included
+- Tested with C++ to C# connection, using Dynamic Linked Library (DLL) to launch a game after clicking "start game"

+Issue:
+- Was encountering issue when using Dynamic Linked Library, issue was due to the C# project not built to the specifc x64 architecture.

+Goal for next week: By May 3
+- Make connection with the back end, create the DLL project.
+- Add file explorer for the Add Game Screen so the user do not have to type the path.